kbaesler/Wave/samples/Wave.Searchability/src/README.md

-ArcGIS Desktop Search Services for ArcMap and ArcCatalog
+Search Services for ArcMap and ArcCatalog
 ========================================================

 A set of WCF services that are hosted within ArcMap and ArcCatalog extensions that provide text-based and map-based search services.
 Theses services allow callers to search the data in the current context of either the ArcMap or ArcCatalog using predefined or dynamic searches.